Catherine Faulk

 What’s the best career advice you’ve ever received?

 The best advice I ever received came from my former boss, who I’m lucky enough to still call a mentor and a friend.
 In essence, her advice was to never let someone else dictate your success.
-She encouraged me to be fearless within my own career and show up for myself each day with 110% effort.
-By doing so, you ensure that at the end of the day you have no regrets and can be truly fulfilled by everything you have accomplished.
+She encouraged me to be fearless in my own career and to show up for myself each day with 110% effort.
+By doing so, you ensure that, at the end of the day, you have no regrets and can be truly fulfilled by everything you have accomplished.

 Q